expo/expo/docs/pages/distribution/building-standalone-apps.md

 ## 3. Start the build

 Run `expo build:android` or `expo build:ios`.
 If you don't already have a packager running for this project, `expo` will start one for you.

+**Please note:** When you run `expo build`, Expo automatically publishes your app (with `expo publish`).
+In order to avoid accidentally publishing changes to your production app, you may want to use [release channels](../release-channels/).

 ### If you choose to build for Android